Advertising Your Books - Part One: BookBub Ads

 While Click-Through-Rate will tell you if an ad is enticing readers to at least look at your book sales’ page, what you really want to know is if they BOUGHT the book.
 So you’ll be heading off to your sales’ dashboards to see how many purchases were made during the period when your BookBub ad was running.
 Now, this is not 100% accurate, because you won’t know for sure that all the sales that you had in a certain period are attributable to your BookBub ad.
 For the best correlation possible, be sure that you’re not running different promotions/ad campaigns simultaneously.

-* Multiply your sales by your royalty rate = to come up with your overall royalties
+* Multiply your sales by your royalty amount = to come up with your overall royalties

 * Compare overall royalties with your ad spend.